labstreaminglayer/App-BAlert/README.md

   * Start the BAlert app.
 You should see a window like the following.
 > > ![balert.png](balert.png)

   * Click the "Link" button.
-If all goes well you should now have a stream on your lab network that has name "BAlert Xn" (n can be 4, 10 or 24) and type "EEG".
+If all goes well you should now have a stream on your lab network that has name "BAlert" and type "EEG".

-  * The filter setting can be saved in the config file for subsequent use via File / Save Configuration.
-It is also possible to make a desktop shortcut that appends to the shortcut's Target field the snippet `-c name_of_config.cfg`.

 # Build Instructions